benedict-96/Cemracs2023/paper/src/transformer.md

 \label{eq:RightMultiplication}
 ```
 where ``\Lambda = \mathrm{softmax}(C).`` So a linear recombination of input vectors can be seen as a multiplication by a matrix from the right.

+Despite its simplicity, the transformer exhibits vast improvements compared to RNNs and LSTMs, including the ability to better capture long-range dependencies and contextual information and its near-perfect parallelizability for computation on GPUs and modern hardware.
+Furthermore, the simplicity of the transformer architecture makes it possible to interpret all its constituent operations, which is not so much the case with LSTMs, for example.
+As the individual operations have a straight-forward mathematical interpretation, it is easier to imbue them with additional structure such as volume-preservation.

 REMARK::
 M[fig:TransformerArchitecture]m(@latex) indicates the use of a *multi-head attention layer* as opposed to a *single-head attention layer*.
 What we described in this section is single-head attention.
 A multi-head attention layer is slightly more complex: it is a concatenation of multiple single-head attention layers.
 This is useful for NLP tasks[^3], but introduces additional complexity that makes it harder to imbue the multi-head attention layer with structure-preserving properties.
 For this reason we stick to single-head attention in this work.::